adamsussman/flask-pydantic-api/README.md

 2. Type annotation driven on the view function instead of the decorator.
 3. OpenAPI schema generation and documentation
 4. Smart response fields and expansions using [pydantic-enhanced-serializer](https://github.com/adamsussman/pydantic-enhanced-serializer).
-5. Async views
-6. Fold path parameters into input Pydantic models
+5. Fold path parameters into input Pydantic models
+6. File Uploads into Pydantic model fields
+7. Async views

 ## Installation